tidoust/cddlparser/README.md

 }</div>
 ```

-The AST may be serialized as JSON provided you use the `ASTEncoder` class:
+The AST may also be directly serialized as JSON.
+In Python, you need to use the provided `ASTEncoder` class.
+No specific class needed in JavaScript:

 ```python
 import json